Eastynfromeast/wetube-reloaded/study/Webpack.md

 - Wepback can process CSS files
 - entry?
 The files that we are going to transform
 - output?
 The place where the transformed files should go
-- rule in Webpack? the definition of the transformations to apply to our files
+- rules in Webpack? the definition of the transformations to apply to our files
 - loader? the package that will transform our files